francescozanellato/PasteOnlyText/README.md

 Double click the link to open the program.

 If you need to move the program folder in a different location, double click on the script "PasteOnlyText.vbs" instead of on "PasteOnlyText.exe".
 This vbs script sets some "path" variables before running the application.
-Therefore, after moving the program folder, you can create a shortcut on the Desktop pointing to the following path (where "C:\PortableApps" is the nex location):
+Therefore, after moving the program folder (e.g. to C:\PortableApps_new), you can create a shortcut on the Desktop pointing to the following path (where "C:\PortableApps_new" is the new location):

-    "C:\PortableApps\PasteOnlyText\PasteOnlyText.vbs"
+    "C:\PortableApps_new\PasteOnlyText\PasteOnlyText.vbs"

+Warning: moving the program file after compiling may results in some image formats not working during the saving of the images; therefore, the /msys64/mingw64/bin folder should not been relocated and the vbs script should be used to launch the program.

 # Compiling (alternative method for all operating systems):